List of Marvel Comics characters: F: Feron

-Feron
+Feron of Excalibur

 Feron is a wizard and member of Excalibur.
 The character was created by Alan Davis and first appeared in Excalibur #48 (January 1992).

 Feron was trained by an order of monks for the return of Necrom.
 Feron always levitated with his magic as it was believed when his feet first touched the Earth, he would become host to the Phoenix Force.
 When Necrom did return, Feron touched the ground but did not become host to the Phoenix, as Rachel Summers was already the host.
 He then joined Excalibur to defeat Necrom.
 Feron went missing after a mishap with magic caused him to absorb Meggan's powers and he turned to water and went missing.
 He would reappear, disgruntled by the fact nobody on Excalibur seemed to search for him.
 He took on the guise of Executioner and turned the Crazy Gang against Excalibur.
 He was unmasked and he settled his differences with the team, even attending the wedding of Meggan and Brian Braddock.
 The team disbanded soon after.